-Red Butte Pipeline LLC (a wholly owned subsidiary of Silver Creek Midstream Holdings, LLC) is the new owner and operator of record for Marathon Pipe Line LLC's existing Red Butte Pipeline.
-The Red Butte Pipeline System totals 530 miles and operates in Park, Big Horn, Washakie, Hot Springs and Fremont Counties in Wyoming, and Carbon County in Montana.
+Red Butte Pipeline LLC (a wholly owned subsidiary of Silver Creek Midstream Holdings, LLC) and acquired Marathon Pipe Line LLC's interest in the existing Red Butte Pipeline in 2018.
+The Red Butte Pipeline System totals over 400 miles and operates in Park, Big Horn, Washakie, Hot Springs and Fremont Counties in Wyoming, and Carbon County in Montana.

-SCM PR, LLC (a wholly owned subsidiary of Silver Creek Midstream Holdings, LLC) is the new owner and operator of record for Genesis Energy's existing Powder River Operating System.
-The Powder River System totals 83 miles of transmission pipeline and operates in Campbell, Johnson, Converse, and Natrona Counties in Wyoming.
+SCM PR, LLC (a wholly owned subsidiary of Silver Creek Midstream Holdings, LLC) acquired some of Genesis Energy's existing Powder River Operating System in 2018 and has since been adding capacity to this system.
+The Powder River System totals 174 miles of transmission pipeline and operates in Campbell, Johnson, Converse, and Natrona Counties in Wyoming.